 How many security zones do I need?

-The number of security zones will determine the number of devices that can connect to the security system.
-If you have a large property to secure, you might need to connect more motion detectors, cameras, smoke detectors, door contacts, etc. Before you buy a panel, you should consider the number of devices that need to connect to make sure you get a panel that can support the security you need.
+The number of safety zones will determine the number of devices that can connect to the protection plan.
+If you have a large property to secure, you might need to connect more motion detectors, cameras, smoke detectors, door contacts, etc. Before you buy a panel, you should consider the number of devices that need to connect to make sure you get a board that can support the protection you need.

 How will the system communicate with the monitoring station?

-Modern security systems can communicate in a few different ways.
-You have systems that communicate over a traditional hard telephone line, cellular communications and systems that communicate over the home internet connection.
-Each different option has its own advantages and disadvantages, so it is best to look for a security system that has multiple communication paths.
+Modern safety rules can communicate in a few different ways.
+You have systems that communicate over a traditional hard telephone line, cellular communications, and systems that communicate over the home internet connection.
+Each different option has its own advantages and disadvantages, so it is best to look for a surveillance system that has multiple communication paths.

 Cornerstone Protection offers a variety of options for alarm system communication.
 With the Helix, you have communication options like Wi-Fi, Ethernet and cellular.
 We also have the DSC Powerseries Neo, which can communicate through landline, home internet and cellular.